rebeccaferrell/CSSS508/Lectures/slides_week_1.md

 Logistics
 ===
-incremental: true

 - Savery 117 on Wednesdays, 3:30-5:20
 - Format: lecture -> short break -> lab exercise (approximately)
 - Materials: <http://rebeccaferrell.github.io/CSSS508>
 - Office hours: TBD, will be in Padelford C-14A
 - Grading:
+    + Final grade: Cr/NC, **60% to get Cr**
     + Homework most weeks (70% of grade), combo of reading and programming
     + Participation = peer grading the HW (30% of grade)
-    + Final grade: Cr/NC, **60% to get Cr**
     + Grades and discussion forums maintained on Canvas page

 Peer grading, really?!
 ===
-incremental: true

 Yes, peer grading...

 - Write your reports better knowing others will see them
 - Learn new tricks from reading others' code, "appreciate the little things"
-- You'll get a rubric and are expected to leave constructive comments on Canvas
 - Randomly assigned peers, turnaround time: 1 week (due before next class)
+- You'll get a rubric and are expected to leave constructive comments
+- High scoring assignments will be adapted into keys (with your permission)
-- Can always talk to me if you want my feedback!
+- Talk to me if you want more feedback

 Getting help on the Canvas forums